 September 2013 - British Blue Sharks

 Just a few days after returning from the Cayman Islands, I headed down to Cornwall for a very special day on the water.
 My friend, Charles Hood, has discovered a location where blue sharks can be encountered reliably for a couple of months each year, although only on the few days that the weather conditions are favourable for heading way offshore into the big blue.
 And I was so excited to see them for myself.
 I found the blues fascinating to watch.
 Their elegant bodies slice effortlessly through the water and they definitely have the same self-confidence as that other big-blue-specialist, the oceanic white tip shark.
 It was amazing to see this in British Waters.
 The European population has been hunted to the brink of extinction, but in the last few years there do seem to be the first green shoots of recovery.
 Let's hope they continue.
 This is a magnificent ocean hunter, for me one of Europe's iconic wild species, so much better encountered free and wild, than piled up on a slab in a fish market.
 I have only let these shots out with agents I really trusted and "forbid" them to be published with words like "brave diver" "man-eater" "dangerous" etc used with them.
 I know too many underwater photographers (who care deeply about sharks) who have had the British Press spin their shark story and perpetuate the man-eater myths, doing shark conservation no favours.
 I am very pleased that the Telegraph ran the story the way I wanted.
 The Guardian also recently used my basking shark image to illustrate another positive British Shark story.
+You can see a gallery of these images online here.

 August 2013 - Interview Alert Diver (USA)